paulrosen/abcjs/docs/visual/tablature.md

 default: `a'`.

 This defines the highest note that can be played on that instrument.
 If a note is out of range a question mark will be printed instead.

+### hideTabSymbol

+default: `false`.

+If this is true then the "TAB" clef will not appear.

 ## Fonts